Nymbo/TFGON/README.md

 4. Push to the branch: `git push origin new-feature`
 5. Submit a pull request

+### Development Guidelines
+- Follow the established code structure
+- Maintain consistent commenting style
+- Add unit tests for new features
+- Update documentation as needed

 ## License

 This project is licensed under the DAE Ventures Non-Commercial License - see the LICENSE file for details.

+## Acknowledgments

+Special thanks to the LÖVE2D community and contributors who have helped shape this project.